stackforge/fuel-docs/pages/user-guide/7300-vcenter.rst

 Let's focus on the steps specific for OpenStack environments integrated with vSphere.

+.. note:: Beginning with Fuel 6.1, VMware has its own
+          dedicated tab on the Fuel web UI.

 .. _assign-roles-vcenter-ug:

 Assign a role or roles to each node server
 ++++++++++++++++++++++++++++++++++++++++++

-For VMware vCenter integration, the Nova plugin runs on the Controller node.
+For VMware vCenter integration, the nova-compute service that uses vCenter as hypervisor runs on the Controller nodes.
-The Compute and Controller roles are combined on one node.

 .. image:: /_images/user_screen_shots/vcenter-add-nodes.png
    :width: 80%

 .. _network-settings-vcenter-ug:

 Network settings
 ++++++++++++++++